anshuman-law/law-syllabi/legal-complexity.md

       - David Krakauer, The Complex World: An Introduction to the Foundations of Complexity Science (2024).
       - David Krakauer (ed), Foundational Papers in Complexity Science (2024).
       - Mark Newman, Networks (2018).
+      - Elena Rovenskaya et al, An Ecological Perspective to Master the Complexities of the Digital Economy, International Institute for Applied Systems Analysis (2024). http://doi.org/10.21203/RS.3.RS-3552451/V1

 ### **Module 2: Law as a Complex Adaptive System**